 Data centers use an unimaginable amount of energy and resources to both power the facility and cool computer chips.
 Data centers us between 3-5 million gallons of water a day.
 They also use about 2.4 million kilowatt-hours (kWh) per day of electricity, that's enough electricity to run a whole city used each day.
 When it comes to gas, data centers use about 8–10 billion cubic feet (bcf) of natural gas per year, again it's the same with electricity, that's enough gas to power a city that data centers use each day.

 The economic impact of a data center in a community deeming it a health hazard has a rippling effect, from property value to the job market.
 It's estimated that in the first year alone it would cost St. Joseph county 1.2 billion dollars.
 Property value decline $1.2 billion.
 Notre Dame lost revenue $70-80 million.
 Local tax revenue loss $22-23 million.
 Environmental remediation $50-200 million.
 Out-migration and spending $150 million, and with an estimated loss of 6000 jobs.
-As well as $500k in tax breaks for Microsoft building a data center in St. Joseph County, IN.
+As well as billions awarded in tax breaks by the county and state.

-900+ Acres at between Bittersweet Rd, Cleveland Rd, and State Rd 23, at the location of the old St. Joe Farm.
-St. Joseph County, Granger/Mishawaka IN.
+900+ Acres at between Bittersweet Rd, Cleveland Rd, and State Rd 23, at the location of the old St. Joe Farm, Granger, IN.

 VIEW GOOGLE MAP